-In 2008, Petro Vernazza and colleagues published the first high profile evidence review that concluded that ART stopped transmission.
+In 2008, Pietro Vernazza and colleagues published the first high profile evidence review that concluded that ART stopped transmission.

-This paper, published in French but quickly translated into English, was a response to the laws in Switzerland that criminalised an HIV positive person if they had sex with a negative partner, even if condoms were being or if a couple wanted to conceive with full consent.
-This paper reviewed more than 25 studies and concluded that transmission didn’t occur.
-The estimated risk as a very rare event was less than 1 in 100,000 (0.00001%) – and therefore effectively zero.
+This paper, published in French but quickly translated into English, was a response to the laws in Switzerland that criminalised an HIV positive person if they had sex with a negative partner, even if condoms were used or if a couple wanted to conceive with full consent.
+This paper reviewed more than 25 studies and concluded that transmission did not occur.
+The estimated risk as a very rare event was less than 1 in 100,000 (0.001%) – and therefore effectively zero.